Barbora Bukovská: Roma rights

-In 2006, she published another controversial paper on exploitation of the suffering of victims of human rights violations by international human rights organizations at the Cairo conference of the Open Society Institute; the paper was later re-published by PILnet: The Global Network for Public Interest Law, and Sur Journal.
+In 2006, she published another controversial paper on the exploitation of the suffering of victims of human rights violations by international human rights organizations at the Cairo conference of the Open Society Institute; the paper was later re-published by PILnet: The Global Network for Public Interest Law, and Sur Journal.

+Free speech

+Since 2009, Bukovská has been working for ARTICLE 19, an international free speech organization.

+Bukovská is a member of the Expert group against SLAPPs (strategic litigation against public participation) as an individual expert appointed by the European Commission; and the Transatlantic High-Level Working Group on Content Moderation Online and Freedom of Expression, co-chaired by Susan Ness, Former Member of Federal Communications Commission and Marietje Schaake, former member of the European Parliament.

+In August 2013, together with Gavin MacFadyen, and Julian Assange, she founded Courage Foundation, originally the Journalistic Source Protection Defence Fund.
+Bukovská served on the Foundation Board till November 2016.
+In this period, Courage Foundation supported legal defense and advocacy for Edward Snowden (NSA whistleblower), Jeremy Hammond (Stratfor hacktivist), Matt DeHart, Lauri Love and Chelsea Manning.

+Honours and awards

+Bukovská received a Woman of the World Award from American magazine Marie Claire in 2004.

 Personal life

 She is the niece of John Bukovsky, the first papal nuncio in the Russian Federation.
 She volunteers for the Catholic Worker Movement.